 Click here for a full list of side events related to animal food consumption or sustainable diets more broadly.

-Brighter Green was also invited to be a part of a side event on Wednesday, November 15 organized by Green Course called “Time for a diet shift: Plant based diet for climate change mitigation.”
-The panelists continued to explore why animal agriculture isn’t discussed much in climate change talks and what can be done to change this, as well as promoting plant-based diets as a climate action with significant co-benefits.
+Brighter Green was also invited to be a part of a side event on Wednesday, November 15 organized by the Israeli NGO, Green Course, called “Time for a diet shift: Plant based diet for climate change mitigation.”
+The panelists continued to explore why animal agriculture isn’t discussed in climate change negotiations and what can be done to change this, as well as promoting plant-based diets as a climate action with significant co-benefits.
 They spoke to an overflowing room, and some of our content was mentioned in this article in the Ecologist.

 We also attended a side event called “Reducing Livestock’s Long Shadow” organized by ProVeg International and Green Course.
-This was the only official side event at COP23 that dealt with animal agriculture and climate change.
-A panel spoke about the opportunities for the livestock sector to play an important role in mitigating global warming and to simultaneously deliver ethical, health and sustainable development co-benefits.
+The panel spoke about the opportunities for the livestock sector to play an important role in mitigating global warming and to simultaneously deliver ethical, health and sustainable development co-benefits.
 They also discussed the importance of animal-to-plant protein shifts and how together with practical policy-based solutions, the livestock sector could help to comply with the Paris Agreement.
 You can watch a livestream of the side event here (skip to the 14:30 mark).

 In addition, we attended a press conference put on by Less Meat Less Heat where they launched their Put Climate on Pause Coalition that aims to push the UNFCCC to count greenhouse gas emissions with dual term accounting that measures them on a 20-year scale in addition to the current 100-year model, which highlights the impacts of SLCPs (short-lived climate pollutants), including methane and nitrous oxide from agriculture.